Vidya09/CSCI-544-Natural-Language-Processing/Feature-Engineering-for-Authorship-Identification/README.md

 # Feature Engineering for Authorship Identification

-The goal of this assignment is to do authorship identification on lines of poetry written by Emily Bronte and William Shakespeare.
-The Naive Bayes classfier provided by NLTK is used here.
+Given a classifier that performs authorship identification on lines of poetry written by Emily Bronte and William Shakespeare, the aim of this homework is to create additional features and raise the classifier's performance on a blind test set.